langsci/home/README.md

 About
 -----
 This plugin replaces the template for the home page in OMP (frontend/pages/index.tpl).
 In index.tpl, it adds a slider that is populated with data from table 'langsci_slider_content'.
 The table can be created and managed with the Plugin "Slider Content Plugin".
-This is the Language Science Press Version whicht includes items and locales specific to Language Science Press.

 License
 -------